1. Vacation Policies for University Staff and Twelve-Month Faculty

 The paragraphs above (a) do not apply to faculty who are governed by an approved alternative compensation plan.

 - Bereavement Leave.
-Officers, exempt professionals, and faculty on twelve-month appointments may receive up to five working days of paid leave to arrange for and attend the funeral and other affairs of a member of the employee's immediate family when the would otherwise have to work.
+University staff and faculty on twelve-month appointments may receive up to five working days of paid leave to arrange for and attend the funeral and other affairs of a member of the employee's immediate family when the would otherwise have to work.
 Immediate family members include: spouse, children, parents, grandparents, grandchildren, brothers, sisters, mothers-in-law, fathers-in-law, sisters-in-law, brothers-in-law, sons-in-law, and daughters-in-law, and any other person who is a member of the employee’s established household.
 A supervisor may allow an employee to receive up to five paid working days of funeral leave for an equally significant other person not included in this definition.

 - Leave for Job-Related Illnesses and Injuries.
-Officers, exempt professionals, and faculty on twelve-month appointments who suffer an injury or illness in the line of duty covered by workers' compensation are granted up to ninety (90) work days of paid injury leave.
+University staff and faculty on twelve-month appointments who suffer an injury or illness in the line of duty covered by workers' compensation are granted up to ninety (90) work days of paid injury leave.
 These benefits replace the more limited coverage of workers' compensation insurance which is waived by the employee during the ninety (90) days of injury leave.
 If an employee is unable to return to work after that time, he/she is eligible to take accrued vacation and sick leave in addition to workers' compensation.

 - Leave Without Pay.
-Officers, exempt professionals, and twelve-month faculty may be granted leave without pay for valid reasons for a period of up to twelve months.
+University staff and twelve-month faculty may be granted leave without pay for valid reasons for a period of up to twelve months.
 Such leaves must be approved by the employee's supervisor and the hiring authority.
 Leave without pay, except furloughs, will not be granted until all vacation leave is exhausted, unless otherwise requested by the employee and approved by the supervisor.
 Extensions beyond the initial twelve-month period must be approved by the applicable hiring authority in consultation with a human resources office.
 During periods of leave without pay, except for military leave and furloughs, the employee does not accrue vacation and sick leave.

 If military service continues beyond 15 calendar days, the employee will be placed on military leave without pay for any remaining period of required military service.
 An employee on military leave continues to accrue vacation and sick leave.